-The information provided in this section is intended to provide an overview of good practices in community engagement and to assist in the creation of a CE Plan.
+The information provided in this section is intended to provide an overview of good practices in community engagement and to assist in the creation of a community engagement plan.
 Not all the guidance offered is applicable to all types and scales of mining projects.

 Licensees should design their engagement activities in line with the needs of their respective projects and seek additional help when needed.
 Other useful sources of information are listed under Further information about community engagement processes in these guidelines.

-When developing and implementing a CE Plan, broad principles underpin the process.
+When developing and implementing a community engagement plan, broad principles underpin the process.
 These guidelines recommend the following principles based on best practice: